Graham's number stable digits: An exact solution: The last slog 3 (G)-1 digits of G

-\begin{proof} Theorem \ref{Theorem 2} states that the rightmost digit of Graham's number that is not stable (i.e., a digit that does not match the corresponding figure of the endless string $\ldots 27262464195387$ of frozen digits returned by ${3^{3^{3^{\iddots}}}}$) is the figure in position $slog_3(G)$, by counting from right to left of $G$.
+\begin{proof} Theorem~\ref{Theorem 2} states that the rightmost digit of Graham's number that is non-stable (i.e., a digit that does not match the corresponding figure of the endless string $\ldots 5627262464195387$ of frozen digits returned by ${3^{3^{3^{\udots}}}}$) is the figure in position $\slog_3(G)$, by counting from right to left of~$G$.

-Our strategy to prove this theorem is to show that, in the decimal numeral system, the congruence speed of the base $3$ tetration is equal to $0$ if and only if its hyperexponent is $1$ and that the congruence speed becomes certainly constant starting from height $3$ (i.e., the congruence speed of $^{3}3$ is equal to the congruence speed of $^{3+c}3$ for any given $c \in \mathbb{Z}^+$ since a sufficient condition for the constancy of the congruence speed of every tetration base $a>1$ not a multiple of $10$ is provided by $b \geq \tilde{\nu}+2$, where $b$ is the hyperexponent of $a$ and $\tilde{\nu}(a)$ is described by \cite[Definition~2.1]{96}), so $V(3,b) = V(3) = 1$ for every $b \in \mathbb{N}-\{0,1,2,3\}$.
-Then, we only need to check the case $b=2$ to directly conclude that $V(3,b) = V(3) = 1$ if and only if $b \geq 2$.
+To prove the theorem, we show that, in the decimal number system, the congruence speed of base $3$ tetration is $0$ if and only if the hyperexponent equals $1$, and that it becomes constant starting from height $3$ (since a sufficient condition for any base $a>1$ not a multiple of $10$ is $b \geq \tilde{\nu}(a)+2$, see \cite[Definition~2.1]{96}).
+For $a=3$ this implies $b \geq 3$, with $V(3,b)=V(3)=1$.
+Finally, by directly checking $b=2$, we conclude that $V(3,b)=1$ holds for all $b \geq 2$.

 It is enough to derive that the total number of the rightmost stable digits of $^{n}3$ is $n - 1$.